 Happy Tails Pet Insurance plans and coverage

-Happy Tails is underwritten by MSIG Insurance (Singapore) Pte.
-Ltd. and distributed by Aon Singapore Pte.
+Happy Tails is underwritten by NTUC Income and arranged by Aon Singapore Pte.
 Ltd. There are three plans to choose from.
 Based on my particulars (female, Westie, two years old, spayed, no surgical history), these are the policies and premiums:

 Just by comparing the FUR plan with Liberty Insurance PetCare’s cheapest plan (both have similar premiums based on the above-mentioned particulars), the FUR plan has better benefits in terms of surgical treatment and follow-up.

-Unlike its competitor, it doesn’t cover non-surgical treatment, choosing to focus on a pet’s surgical needs.
+Unlike its competitor, Happy Tails doesn’t cover non-surgical treatment, choosing to focus on a pet’s surgical needs.
 It also covers the following specified hereditary and congenital conditions for pets enrolled before the age of six, subject to a 12-month waiting period from the policy’s first commencement date for these conditions:

 - Hip and elbow dysplasia